Toolkit: Preparing for life

 Your toolkit to help your young person prepare for life away from home.

 Going out into the world to study or work is a big leap for most young people.
-As well as being under the stress of studying or working they'll be living with new people and having to budget their money.
+As well as studying or working they can be living with new people and having to budget their money.
 The good news is you can help prepare them in advance with some well-timed living and budget information and guidance, as well as by sharing your experience of how to get along with other people.

 1. Get them sorted before they leave home